 Senior Water Rights Engineer

 Craig M. Lis, P.E., joined Martin and Wood in August 2010 and has more than 30 years of related experience.
-He is directly involved in the review of water court applications, associated engineering reports and proposed rulings, and preparation of expert disclosures for the water court.
+He is directly involved in the review of water court applications, associated engineering reports and proposed rulings for Applicants and Opposers, and preparation of expert disclosures for the water court.
+Craig also works on Alternative Transfer Mechanisms including leasing-fallowing projects in the Arkansas River basin, as an alternative to the purchase of historically irrigation lands and then the subsequent dry-up of that land to support water user somewhere else (“buy and dry”).
 Craig's previous 24 years of experience include performing reviews and engineering analyses, and providing recommendations related to the adequacy of proposed water supplies and potential injury to decreed water rights, water court and litigation issues, surface and groundwater hydrology, and groundwater and surface water computer models.

-Craig's experience also includes review and approval of substitute water supply plans and well permit applications, acting as a liaison between the Division and local government, water users, state and federal agencies, and negotiating terms and conditions for water court decrees.
+Craig's experience also includes review and approval of substitute water supply plans and well permit applications, acting as a liaison between clients and other water users, state and federal agencies, and negotiating terms and conditions for water court decrees.